everycure-org/matrix/docs/src/contribute/common_errors.md

 pyenv global 3.11
 ```

-then removing the virtual environment and the data fabricator build, reinstalling and activating the virtual environment:
+Then removing the virtual environment and the data fabricator build, reinstalling and activating the virtual environment:

 ```
 rm -rf matrix/pipelines/matrix/.venv